 - Get Credit for an Internship

 - Department Internship Coordinator: Dr. Willem Roosenburg

 Are Internships Required?
 Where Do Students Do Internship Work?

 We highly recommend all students in all tracks complete an internship to gain real-world field experiences.
 An internship is a requirement for the Wildlife and Conservation track and Marine, Freshwater, Environmental Biology track.

-Students complete internships in national parks, pharmaceutical companies, research labs, food industries, etc. The Career and Leadership Development Center hosts a career and internship fair every semester.
+Students complete internships in national parks, pharmaceutical companies, research labs, food industries, etc. The Career Network hosts a career and internship fair every semester.
 This is a good opportunity to network with employers and find internships based on your areas of interest.

 BIOS 4910 is a course that is designed to encourage students to obtain some career-related work experience prior to completing their degree.
 Most students conduct their internships during the summer and take the internship course in the fall.
 Contact Internship Coordinator, Dr. Willem Roosenburg, about registering for course credit.